On this page:

 If a bachelor's or master's degree is being completed (or has been completed) at an institution where English is the primary language of instruction, the applicant will qualify for a TOEFL waiver (unless otherwise notified).
-Admitted students enroll at UVA in early August; the qualifying degree must be completed before enrollment.
+Our Graduate School of Arts and Sciences will automatically waive this requirement for an applicant whose application indicates these circumstances.
+Admitted students enroll at UVA in mid-August; the qualifying degree must be completed before enrollment.

 We have found that being skilled in the writing and speaking of English is vital to the success of our graduate students.
 Good English-language skills help students qualify for and succeed in teaching positions, find better jobs when graduating from the program, and "sell" their research to colleagues.

-The SPEAK test is given to all current and prospective Teaching Assistants (TAs).
-A student must earn a minimum score of 55 on the SPEAK test in order to be a TA.
-Newly enrolled TAs will not lose their TA position if they score below 55; however, they must, during their first year, successfully complete one or more ESL courses as recommended by CAELC.
-Students who are not TAs will not be eligible for TA positions until they meet their ESL requirements.
+The SPEAK test is given to all new students whose native language is other than English.
+A student must have earned a minimum score of 55 on the SPEAK test in order to be a TA.
+Newly enrolled students will not lose their second-year TA award if they score below 55; however, they must, during their first year, successfully complete one or more ESL courses as recommended by CAELC.
+Students will not be eligible for TA positions until they meet their ESL requirements.
 Click here for more information regarding CAELC testing.

 Immediately after being admitted to the University, an international student is then required, by the International Studies Office (ISO) , to provide a Form I-20/Form Ds-2019 Request packet.
 This information is needed to issue the student an I-20 for his or her F-1 Visa.